-We know family law issues are extremely sensitive, whether you’re facing a divorce, separation or dispute regarding your child.
-We aim to minimise animosity and stress in every case, but we’ll take firm legal action when needed.
+We know family law issues are extremely sensitive - whether you’re facing a divorce, a dispute about your child or needing to arrange a surrogacy.
+We aim to minimise animosity in every case, we’ll help you to be clear about where you stand legally, and we’ll take firm legal action when it’s needed.

 Our goal is to get the best possible outcome for you and your children.
-We tailor our service to your unique situation, and we’ll always communicate with you in plain English, without legal jargon.
+We can tailor our service to your unique situation, and our Family Solicitors will always communicate with you in plain English.
+No legal jargon.

-We have an excellent national reputation in family law.
-We are Law Society Accredited and all of our team are members of Resolution - a national organisation of Family Lawyers committed to non-confrontational divorce, separation and other family law problems.
-We can work with you to reach an agreement without the expense and stress of going to Court.
+We have an excellent national reputation in Family Law.
+We are Law Society Accredited and all of our team are members of Resolution, a national organisation of Family Law Lawyers committed to non-confrontational divorce, separation and other family law problems.

 Meet our Family Law Solicitors

 What is Family Law?